Here you’ll find all the great flavor of a moist banana bread in bundt cake form. An optional bourbon glaze adds an extra bit of tasty sweetness.

 Keeping in mind the size of the cake you can rest assured that you’ll get more servings from this cake than you would a traditional loaf.
 If you only cut into 12 pieces they’re going to be big ones.

 More likely you’ll cut smaller pieces and be able to get at least 14 servings.
+A few of those slices added to your Breakfast Charcuterie Board would be a great idea!

 The bourbon glaze is optional